-The default logging configuration file, logging.properties, is located in the ArtixInstallDir/java/etc directory.
+Overview The default logging configuration file, logging.properties , is located in the ArtixInstallDir/java/etc directory.
 It configures the Artix Java loggers to print WARNING level messages to the console.
 If this level of logging suits your application, you do not have to make any changes to the file before using it.
 You can, however, change the level of detail in the log messages and whether, for example, the log messages are sent to the console, to a file or to both.
 In addition, you can specify logging at the level of individual packages.

-In this subsection

-This section discusses the configuration properties that appear in the default logging.properties file.
-There are, however, many other java.util.logging configuration properties that you can set.
-For more information on the java.util.logging API, see the java.util.logging javadoc at: http://java.sun.com/j2se/1.5/docs/api/java/util/logging/package-summary.html
+In this subsection logging.properties f java.util.logging CC information on the jaw the configuration properties that appear in the default ile.
+There are, however, many other onfiguration properties that you can set.
+For more ra.util.logging API, see the java.util.logging .sun.com/j2se/1.5/docs/api/java/util/logging/ nl Configuring logging output The Java logging utility, java.util.logging, uses handler classes to output log messages.
+Table 3 shows the handlers that are configured in the default default logging.properties file: Table 3: Java.util.logging Handler Classes Handler Class Outputs to